 Berry is the co-founder and Creative Director of Small Giants, the Publisher and Editor of Dumbo Feather and a mum to the three cutest kids in the world.
 Berry loves the garden at work.
 Especially the roses.
 A few years back, Berry used to write screenplays in LA and directed a few short films but decided to come home and get married to Danny (CEO extraordinaire of Small Giants).
 Very good decision.

-Mele-Ane is the Director of Portfolio & Projects at Small Giants and, like Kaj (pronouced Kai) provides strategy and management support across the Small Giants portfolio of businesses and leads a number of the wonderful projects happening at SG.
-After working for some years as a corporate lawyer (in Melbourne and Abu Dhabi) and in community and human rights law (in Kunnunurra and the Netherlands), Mele-Ane went on to complete an MBA (at Oxford University as an Associate Fellow at the Skoll Centre).
-Mele-Ane then followed her heart to this dream job… where she couldn’t be happier!
-She is proud to be the first female member of the Small Giants table tennis team and, it must be said, gives the boys in the office a run for their money when it comes to this favourite office past time…
+Mele-Ane is part of the Small Giants strategy team and runs portfolio company Dumbo Feather – a magazine which has conversations with extraordinary people.
+After working for some years as a corporate lawyer (in Melbourne and Abu Dhabi) and in community and human rights law (in Kunnunurra and the Netherlands), Mele-Ane went on to complete an MBA at Oxford University as an Associate Fellow at the Skoll Centre.
+After only using her brain to make most decisions, Mele-Ane then followed her heart to this dream job… where she couldn’t be happier!

 Connie (AKA the Queen of the White House) is Danny and Berry’s assistant and looks after everyone in Small Giants and the beautiful building we call the White House.
 After working in many different roles over the years in different industries Connie wanted to find a place that she felt aligned with her personal values and wanted to find a job she loved!
 Once she found out what Small Giants did she new she had found the place.When she is not running around and keeping everyone in check in the office she loves playing soccer with the Small Giants indoor soccer team, running, travelling, food (it’s in her Italian blood) and she is always up for trying something new!